hlballon/open-meteo/notes/hires-wind-proposal.md

 - using a subset of vertical levels and a reduced forecast period might make the effort feasible even within the DWD data playout structure.
 - we believe the most relevant vertical range is surface to flight level 180 which translates into something like 30 model levels in the Icon family.
 - as the use case is very short term focused, there is not much value in extended forecasting beyond several hours.
 - just providing wind U and V values covers many usage scenarios
+- temperature T and humidity RH would be usefull

 ## ballpark calculation of download size:

 - assume 30 model levels from ICOND2/ICON-EU or ICON Global define a relevant vertical range
-- each level needs the wind U and V variables
+- each level needs the wind (U, V), temperature T and humidity RH  variables
 - assume a forecast loookahead of eight hours.
 - this translates into 30x2x8 = 480 files per forecast run (every three hours assuming Icon-D2) which looks like a managable amount of data
 - Looking at the ICOND2 pressure level download, this looks like 55 variables per hour; for 48 hours this would be 2640 files to dowload